tektoncd/community/teps/0021-results-api.md

 ```

 Results are the main addressable resource in the Result API.
 They uniquely
-identify a single instance of a result, which can contain several executions
+identify a single instance of a result.
+While the Result resource itself does
-(generally corresponding to Task/PipelineRuns).
+not contain much information, it is primarily used as a logical grouping
+mechanism for underlying `Records` that will store the bulk of the Result
+details (e.g Task/PipelineRuns).

 - `name` should uniquely identify a result within a API Server instance (it
   should embed the parent value).
 See https://google.aip.dev/122 for more